The Fragmentation of Machine Learning

-Limitless: Data storage must be effectively limitless in scale. if it isn’t, once you hit a storage limit, moving to other platforms fragments your system into large and small datasets.
+Data storage must be effectively limitless in scale. if it isn’t, once you hit a storage limit, moving to other platforms fragments your system into large and small datasets.

 No data store is truly limitless, but today’s modern object stores are effectively endless for all practical purposes.

-For this reason many orgs first data infrastructure is just an s3 bucket.
+For this reason, many orgs’ first data infrastructure is an S3 bucket.
 Object stores fail on some of the other properties, but in terms of how limitless they are it’s hard to beat.
 This is why modern data storage layers like Pachyderm leverage object stores as their backend and layer other features on top.

 How storage size limits cause data fragmentation is easy to understand.
 You hit the limits so you start storing the data somewhere else.
 Tables that point to object store buckets, and persistent volumes floating around in your Kubernetes cluster are all signs that your team has encountered a storage limit and worked around it.
 Pretty soon training a model requires assembling the puzzle pieces of your fragmented storage layers.
 Retraining becomes impossible.

-The one constant with data is change.
+Data changes constantly.
 When you say that a model was trained on a dataset you need to also be able to say which version of that dataset.
 Your storage system must efficiently store changes to data, lest you wind up with temporal fragmentation.

 Actually you need more than that, most models aren’t the result of training on a single dataset, they’re the result of training on several.
 What you really want is a complete snapshot of all your data at the time of training.

 Most data storage layers have something called versioning.
-These range from simple tags attached to datasets, object versions, snapshotted persistent volumes to full snapshots of all the data that went into a model.
+These range from simple tags attached to datasets, object versions, snapshots of persistent volumes, to full snapshots of all the data that went into a model.

-At Pachyderm we’re versioning maximalists, so our snapshots capture everything and allow you to reference it as a global ID.
+At Pachyderm we’re versioning maximalists.
+Our snapshots capture everything and allow you to reference it as a global ID.
 We do this because maximal versioning means minimal fragmenting.
-With looser versioning systems, like the ones built into object stores, you wind up needing a constellation of versions to capture a full version, which is the beginning of fragmentation.
+In looser versioning systems, like the ones built into object stores, you wind up needing a constellation of versions to capture a full version, which is the beginning of fragmentation.

-The other property stores must provide for robust versioning is immutability, it should never be possible for data to change once it’s recorded as a version, otherwise the record is useless because it doesn’t capture the data as it was when it was trained.
+For fully robust versioning, the other necessity is immutability.
+It should never be possible for data to change once it’s recorded as a version.
+The record is useless if it doesn’t capture the data as it was when it was trained.

-The most important use case for versioning is lineage.
+The most important use case for versioning, of course, is lineage.

 Some systems think of lineage as metadata that gets applied to datasets recording where it came from.
-The most simplistic version of this is a separate database where data-scientists can write metadata.
-This has a few major problems.
+The most simplistic version of this is a separate database where data scientists can write metadata.
+This approach has some critical drawbacks.

-First it makes lineage information opt-in.
+First, it makes lineage information opt-in.
 If you forgot to write to the metadata service your lineage becomes invisible.
-Second, even if you do remember to write to the service it creates fragmentation as this data store is now an important part of your source of truth.
+Second, even if you do remember to write to the service, it creates fragmentation: a second data store is now an important part of your source of truth.

-Pachyderm solves this by thinking of lineage with global IDs.
-All datasets are tied to a global ID which defines a version for every dataset stored within the system.
+Pachyderm solves this by tracking data lineage with global IDs.
+All datasets are tied to a global ID, which defines a version for every dataset stored within the system.
 These versions of different datasets are tied together by a global ID because they’re each other’s lineage.
-This makes it trivial to know the exact data that was used to produce a model, and also easily allows you to go the other way and ask what models were produced from this data?
+This makes it straightforward to answer the exact data that was used to produce a model, and also easily allows you to go the other way and ask, “What models were produced from this data?”

 The last piece of the puzzle for a data storage system is how it exposes the data to user code.
 Data is only useful if you can access it.
-If it’s not comfortable to access you wind up loading it into other systems to make it accessible.
-Now you have fragmented storage layers and all the fun that comes with it.
+If it’s not comfortable to access, users will resort to uploading it into other systems to make it accessible.
+Now, you have fragmented storage layers and all the fun that comes with it.

-We’ve found that you can prevent this fragmentation by exposing a few common data interfaces.
-The big ones are filesystem, accessing data like files on your local disk, and s3, accessing files using the s3 api.
-This gives you a large amount of flexibility with a small surface area.
-Most training frameworks are designed to read from at least one of these interfaces.
-An s3 api also gives you an easy way to use a simpler http interface since s3 works off http.
+Data engineering teams can prevent this fragmentation by exposing common data interfaces.
+This can be accomplished via filesystem, accessing data like files on your local disk, and accessing files using the S3 api.
+This gives users a large amount of flexibility with a small surface area, and most training frameworks are designed to read from at least one of these interfaces.

 Data processing systems need to be able to run in parallel to use more than one machine’s worth of compute resources.
-Different systems have different parallelization models, so it’s best for the storage system to be as agnostic as possible and offer generic ways to parallelize over the data.
+Different systems have their own parallelization models, so it’s best for the storage system to be as agnostic as possible and offer generic ways to parallelize the work.

 Pachyderm accomplishes this with our datum model, a deceptively powerful way to express how data can be parallelized with the globbing syntax used in shells.
 For example the glob pattern

-When all people need to understand is how to write data to the system, everything else happens automatically, they have more confidence and ability to take control over their projects, without the fear they’ll mess up.
+Once your team understands they only need to know how to write data to the system, and everything else happens automatically, they have more confidence and ability to take control over their projects, without the fear they’ll mess up.
 Similar to how software teams can ship a new version with a simple git push, you should be able to ship a new model with a single write to your data.

 The road to ML fragmentation hell is paved with good intentions.